-Livestreaming Now: Royal Cam from Taiaroa Head/Pukekura
+Livestreaming: Royal Cam from Taiaroa Head/Pukekura

 Photo: Bernard Spragg, Royal Albatross

-New Zealand (Aotearoa) – Royal Cam streams live from the northern royal albatross colony at Taiaroa Head near Dunedin, Otago.
+New Zealand (Aotearoa) – Royal Cam – doc.govt.nz/royalcam – streams live from the northern royal albatross colony at Taiaroa Head near Dunedin, Otago.

-This the fifth season the Department of Conversation has a webcam beside an albatross nest in the colony on Otago Peninsula.
+This season we are viewing LGK, LGL, and their female chick Tiaki, who hatched on the January 24, 2021.

-Royalcam features highlights and a forum for questions.
-Department of Conservation staff are present daily, monitoring this nest and others found on Taiaroa Head/Pukekura.
+The Department of Conversation has a webcam beside an albatross nest in the colony on Otago Peninsula.

 Royal Cam is a 24-hour live stream of an albatross nest during the breeding season.